Back to Basics: What is FinTech?

 What is FinTech doing to banks?

-Although there were long-lasting discussions about whether FinTech startups or banks will win, we now see that the market evolved more into a cooperation mentality.
+Although there have been long-lasting discussions about whether FinTech startups or banks will win, we now see that the market has evolved more into a cooperation mentality.
 Nowadays, banks and FinTechs compete, get inspired by one another, and cooperate to improve the end-user experience.
 This consolidation, which is also called “coopetition,” eventually consolidated financial services, starting the end of redundant organizations (e.g., slow and banks, “incumbents”) and practices (e.g., bank branches).
 The banks and financial service providers that are having a hard time adapting to the needs of the market and users are disappearing slowly but steadily.
 This doesn’t mean that the digital will always win, though.
 The FinTech startups that weren’t able to back up their value proposition with a resilient business model or overinflated their innovation are also experiencing challenges.
 In the end, the adaptive, customer-centric, yet resilient organizations will win.

 The change in banking impacts the bankers primarily.
 In the next five years, consumers will experience more bank branch closings.
 The bankers who cannot repurpose their work and adapt to the tech developments will lose their titles, as banks are on a hiring spree for developers and tech experts.
-The market will witness more banks becoming tech companies and investing in tech development, which impacts the job definitions and titles as we speak.
+The market will witness more banks becoming tech companies and investing in tech development, which impacts job definitions and titles as we speak.
 In the short term, we won’t be talking of “bankers” anymore but FinTech and BankTech experts, innovation managers, data scientists, and banking experience managers.
-Sounds too funky?
+Does it sound too funky?
 Check LinkedIn and see it for yourself!

 What’s next?